Ayush23Dash/mypython/README.md

 # mypython
-Just a basic tic-tac-toe game developed using python.
+A basic tic-tac-toe game developed using python.